SunContract/SmartContracts/README.md

 </p>

 ## SunContract Smart Contract
-This repository contains the smart contract for the upcoming SunContract Token Sale.
-Variables such as blocksInWeek, startBlock and multisigAddress will be set and adjusted shortly before the sale.
+This repository contains the smart contract files for the upcoming SunContract Token Sale.
+Variables such as blocksInWeek, startBlock and multisigAddress will be set and adjusted shortly before the sale start, which is set to begin on 28th of June at approximately 3pm UTC.

 ### Rules:

-#### Bonus timeline:
+#### Bonus Timeline:
 * week 1 registered addresses; 11,600 SNCs for 1 ETH
 * week 1 regular price; 11.500 SNCs for 1 ETH
 * week 2; 11.000 SNCs for 1 ETH